 Most areas in Seoul are connected to the city centre by its efficient train and bus services, so expats who need to commute will be able to do so easily.

 Areas in Seoul south of the Han River are becoming increasingly popular with expats, especially young professionals.

 Gangnam-gu is a popular district that has a large foreign community and is also home to many Koreans.
-The area has many apartment complexes and numerous studio apartments that are very popular with the young and affluent.
+The area has an abundance of apartment complexes and numerous studio apartments that are popular with the young and affluent.
 It has a central built-up area with many offices, bars and restaurants, and boasts some of the most expensive real estate in the country.